-Students taking online courses are expected to attend each week of the course.
+Students taking online courses are expected to attend each week of the course, to include synchronous live lectures.
 Attendance is defined as participating in an academic activity within the online classroom which includes posting in a graded activity in the course.
 (Note: Logging into the course does not qualify as participation and will not be counted as meeting the attendance requirement).
-Students will also be asked to attend and participate in at three of the live webinars throughout the 8-week course (see Course Schedule).
-Students who intend to sit for the national board certification should attend and participate in at least six live webinars hosted throughout the 8-week course in order to meet the specific board certification requirements as set forth by the National Board for Health & Wellness Coaching (NBHWC).
+Students will also be asked to attend and participate in at six of the live lectures throughout the 8-week course (see Course Schedule).
+Students who intend to sit for the national board certification MUST attend and participate in at least six live webinars hosted throughout the 8-week course in order to meet the specific board certification requirements as set forth by the National Board for Health & Wellness Coaching (NBHWC).